soderholmd/public-azure/openai-textsummary/README.md

 _Daniel Soderholm 2024_

 The code is a Python script that uses the Azure OpenAI API to generate text summaries.
+It's intended to play with the OpenAI API and can be used for learning and experimentation.

 It takes command line arguments to specify the input text, either from a file or a URL (using the `--file` and `--url` parameters), and allows the user to interactively enter a prompt if no file or URL is provided.